Updated: Aug 10, 2021

 Americans are very good at pickling; they can pickle just about anything, from carrots, onions and garlic to chili, cucumbers and even fruits.
 They even have pickle pie!
 I am not really into pickles tho as I will always remove them from my burgers.
 But as I grow older, I grow wiser.
 I begin to understand the term "the perfect bite".

-Acidity is pretty essential in making a burger.
+Acidity is pretty essential in almost every dish.
 Because you want an element to cut thru' the richness and pickled veg is the best option.
 You can use the below recipe for your pickling adventures.
-It works on pretty much any vegetables and fruits.
+It works on pretty much any vegetables and fruit.
 Be sure to thinly slice them.
 I will be using these pickled onions for my next recipe.
 Stay tuned.